structuresgroup/access-to-mysql-converter/README.md

 # Structures Access To MySQL Converter
-This program converts input/Data.accdb to .sql files or .csv files
+This program converts input/*.accdb to .sql files or .csv files

 ### Requirements
 * [MDB Tools 1.0.0](https://github.com/mdbtools/mdbtools/releases/tag/v1.0.0)

 ### Setup
 1. Install [MDB Tools](https://github.com/mdbtools/mdbtools)
-1. Move your `.accdb` file to `input/Data.accdb`
+1. Move your `.accdb` file to the `input/` folder

 ### How to convert to MySQL